 CHE 642: Chemical Reaction Engineering (3 Credit Hours)

-Prerequisite: Reaction kinetics Instructor: Assoc.
+Prerequisite: Reaction kinetics Instructors: Assoc.
 Prof. Dr. Supaporn Therdtianwong

 Advanced topics in reactor design: nonideal flow and nonisothermal reactors, effect of mixing on reactor operation, scale up techniques, adsorption and heterogeneous catalysis, optional design of various types of chemical reactor, arrangements and reactor stability analysis.